weaveworks/weave/site/operational-guide/concepts.md

 ### Observers

 Finally, an option is provided to start a peer as an _observer_.
-Such peers do not require either a seed peer name list nor an initial peer count; instead they rely on the existence of other peers in the network which have been so configured.
-When an observer needs address space, it will ask for it from one of the peers which partook of the initial division, triggering consensus if necessary.
+Such peers do not require neither a seed peer name list nor an initial peer count; instead they rely on the existence of other peers in the network which have been so configured.
+When an observer needs address space, it asks for it from one of the peers which partook of the initial division, triggering consensus if necessary.

 Example configurations are given in the section on deployment